EU report to lay out options for development financing overhaul - sources

 "From a development perspective, I think the first option would be the more attractive option.
 But it's a more difficult option politically," one of the sources said, referring to the EBRD's non-EU shareholdings.

-(Reporting by Marc Jones and Jan Strupczewski, additional reporting by David Lawder in Washington; Editing by Giles Elgood)
+(Reporting by Marc Jones and Jan Strupczewski; Additional reporting by David Lawder in Washington; Editing by Giles Elgood)

 By Marc Jones and Jan Strupczewski